ReceiptToSheet

 So your workflow becomes:

-- Scan receipt in Foreceipt (good)
+1. Scan receipt in Foreceipt (good)

-- Foreceipt saves image to Google Drive (fine)
+2. Foreceipt saves image to Google Drive (fine)

-- Need to see your expenses?
+3. Want to see your expenses?
 Open Foreceipt dashboard (back in the silo)

-- Need data in Sheets?
+4. Want data in Sheets?
 Export CSV, import manually (back to manual work)

 That's why users say they still go through receipts by hand.
 The scanning step captured the image.
-The data entry step still happened — it just moved from a physical receipt to Foreceipt's dashboard.
+The data entry step still happened — it just moved from a physical pile to Foreceipt's dashboard.

 What the Setup Actually Looks Like

 What's missing: any step that connects Foreceipt to a specific Google Sheet.
 Because Foreceipt doesn't write to Sheets.
-The Drive folder is purely image storage.
+The Drive folder is image storage.
 If you went into this setup expecting your receipt data to appear in a spreadsheet, you'll reach the end of the flow and realize that step doesn't exist.

 Where Foreceipt Is Genuinely Better